 This product uses thick teeth to dig deep into many styles and types of hair.
 It works shampoo in more thoroughly than fingers and brushes alone.
-Easy to use and operate, and it comes with two speeds for different styles of massage.
+Easy to use and operate, and it comes with 2 speeds for different styles of massage.

-Can be difficult to replace batteries.
+Can be difficult to replace the batteries.

 Uses a specially designed ergonomic handle that provides superior comfort.
 Extra-long plastic pins are soft to the touch and won't bend even with thick hair.
 The natural rubber pad adds grip and the flexible plastic is highly durable.